Particular/docs.particular.net/nservicebus/azure-service-bus/retries.md

 This article describes the relationship between the NServiceBus retry behavior and the Azure Service Bus native retry behavior.

-NServiceBus supports Immediate Retries (formerly known as First Level Retries) and Delayed Retries (previously known as Second Level) at the endpoint instance level as described in the [recoverability](/nservicebus/recoverability/) article.
+NServiceBus supports Immediate Retries and Delayed Retries at the endpoint instance level as described in the [recoverability](/nservicebus/recoverability/) article.

 Azure Service Bus supports a `MaxDeliveryCount` at the entity level, which defines how many times Azure Service Bus attempts to deliver a message before sending it to the dead letter queue.
 Refer to [the full configuration API](/nservicebus/azure-service-bus/configuration/full.md#controlling-entities-queues) article to learn how to adjust this setting.